Pesto Portabello Mushroom Burgers

-- A large handful baby arugula or spinach
+- 1 large handful baby arugula or spinach

-- Heat up the grill to medium-high.
-While the grill is heating, drizzle the oil and vinegar over the mushroom caps and rub all over with your hands.
+Heat up the grill to medium-high or turn on the oven broiler with the rack at the highest level.
+While the grill./broiler are heating, drizzle the oil and vinegar over the mushroom caps and rub all over with your hands.
 Season liberally with salt and pepper.

-- When the grill is hot, put on the mushrooms cap side down.
-Cover the grill and cook until they look quite tender on one side without burning, about 5 minutes.
-Turn over, cover, and cook on the second side for 3 to 5 minutes until tender but not shriveled.
+Put the mushrooms, cap-side-down, on the hot grill (set on a baking sheet and put under a broiler, if using).
+If grilling, cover the grill.
+Cook until they look quite tender on one side without burning, about 5 minutes.
+Turn over, cover (if grilling), and cook on the second side for 3 to 5 minutes until tender but not shriveled.
 For the last minute of cooking, set a slice of cheese on each mushroom to melt.
-Toast the buns on the grill.
+Toast the buns on the grill or in the oven.